Measuring developer productivity via humans

 We’ve found that the ability to collect attitudinal and behavioral data at the same time is a powerful benefit of qualitative measurement.

 For example, behavioral data might show you that your release process is fast and efficient.
-But only attitudinal data could tell you whether it is smooth and painless, which has important implications for developer burnout and retention.
+However, only attitudinal data can tell whether it is smooth and painless, which has important implications for developer burnout and retention.

-To use a non-tech analogy: imagine you are feeling sick and visit a doctor.
-The doctor takes your blood pressure, your temperature, your heart rate, and they say “Well, it looks like you’re all good.
+To use a non-tech analogy, imagine you’re feeling sick and visit a doctor.
+The doctor checks your blood pressure, temperature, and heart rate, then says, “Well, it looks like you’re all good.
 There’s nothing wrong with you.”
-You would be taken aback!
-You’d say, "Wait, I’m telling you that something feels wrong.”
+You would be taken aback and say, “Wait, I’m telling you that something feels wrong!”

 The benefits of qualitative metrics